Discretionary Housing Payments

 The Discretionary Housing Payment and Appeals Officer will then look at your application and send you a letter to let you know the decision, usually within 14 working days.

-If you have been awarded a Discretionary Housing Payment is awarded the letter will let you know the amount and the period it covers, which can vary according to each case.
+If you have been awarded a Discretionary Housing Payment the letter will let you know the amount and the period it covers, which can vary according to each case.

 If your request is refused we will tell you the reason for the decision.
 You do not have the right to appeal, but you can ask us to look at the decision again within one month of it being refused if you have new evidence and information to support your application.